-Professor Mary Stuart (Chair of LET Members) is Vice Chancellor of the University of Lincoln.
-She is a graduate of the University of Cape Town and the Open University where she obtained her Doctorate in Social Policy in 1998.
+Professor Mart Stuart CBE (Chair of Members) is Vice Chancellor of the University of Lincoln.
+She is a graduate of the University of Cape Town, SA and the Open University, UK where she obtained her Doctorate in Social Policy in 1998.
 Her research interests are focussed on social mobility and higher education, Life Histories and Civic Engagement and Leadership in 21st Century organisations.

-Professor Toby Wilkinson (Chair of LET) is Deputy Vice Chancellor (External Relations) at the University of Lincoln and Chair of UAH Governors.
+Professor Toby Wilkinson (Member and Chair of Trustees) is Deputy Vice Chancellor at the University of Lincoln.
 He holds a First Class Honours Degree and a PhD in Egyptology from the University of Cambridge.

 Toby is an internationally acclaimed Egyptologist, and the prize-winning author of ten books which have been translated into eleven languages.
 He is a Fellow of the Society of Antiquaries and a member of the international editorial board of the Journal of Egyptian History.
 Toby is also a school governor and a trustee of the Thomas Wall Trust.

 Professor Val Braybrooks MBE (Trustee and Chair of the Audit Committee) is Dean of the University of Lincoln’s National Centre for Food Manufacturing and the Holbeach Campus.
-Val has over 30 years experience of teaching and senior level leadership in Further and Higher Education.
+Val has over 30 years’ experience of teaching and senior level leadership in Further and Higher Education.
 She has spent many years working and living in South Lincolnshire where she has worked with employers in the Agri-food sector to develop educational opportunities for employees.
 In addition to her role as a Trustee, Val is a Governor of the University Academy Holbeach overseeing Safeguarding in addition to her wider responsibilities as a Trustee and Governor.

-Andy Robinson, Regional Operations Manager for Sainsbury’s.
-Andy is a highly proficient senior executive with over 25 years’ extensive experience operating and influencing at board level within a complex organisation.
+Andy Robinson (Trustee) is, Regional Operations Manager for Sainsbury’s.
+He is a highly proficient senior executive with over 35 years’ extensive experience operating and influencing at board level within a complex organisation.
 Andy is an ambitious executive with major operational responsibility and a proven track record of developing and implementing strategic transformational change.
 Andy is a creative and collaborative leader with excellent communication skills who demonstrates adaptability, humility and resilience.
 His people-centric leadership approach and interpersonal skills have allowed him to inspire and mentor his people to deliver industry leading results, whilst embodying the values of honesty, trust and professional integrity.

 Lincolnshire Educational Trust Board of Trustees Minutes